What’s your reach? campaign

 Life Outside of Violence (LOV) helps those harmed by physical violence.
 Victims are able to receive treatment, support and resources needed to end the cycle of violence.
 Established in 2018, it is the first hospital-based intervention program in the nation to incorporate three research universities, including WashU, and four hospitals.
 St. Louis city and county residents ages 8-30 injured by gunshot, stabbing or blunt trauma are eligible for this program.

-Friday Pro Bono Clinic
+Pro Bono Health Clinic

 Siteman Mammography Van